scalawithcats/scala-with-cats/src/pages/applicatives/applicative.md

 called an *applicative functor* ("applicative" for short).
 Cartesians and applicatives effectively provide alternative encodings of the notion of "zipping" values.
 Both encodings are introduced in the [same 2008 paper][link-applicative-programming] by Conor McBride and Ross Paterson.
-Applicative also provides the `pure` operation that we've seen when discussing monads.

 Cats models `Applicatives` using two type classes.
 The first, `Apply`, extends `Cartesian` and `Functor` and adds an `ap` method that applies a parameter to a function within a context.
-The second, `Applicative` extends `Apply`, adds the `pure` method.
+The second, `Applicative` extends `Apply`, adds the `pure` method introduced in Chapter [@sec:monads].
-Here is a simplified definition in code:
+Here's a simplified definition in code:

 ```scala
 trait Apply[F[_]] extends Cartesian[F] with Functor[F] {